OctopusDeploy/blog/blog/2020-06/rethinking-feature-branch-deployments/index.md

 There are pros can cons to either approach.
 Feature flags have a nasty way of embedding themselves everywhere in the code, and they introduce complexity.
 Each if/then statement in the code requires additional unit tests.
 But feature flags allow you to deploy code with the new feature turned off.
 You can turn on the feature when you are ready.
 Or, you can turn on the feature for a set of people to get their feedback.

 Creating a sandbox requires additional resources, such as CPU, disk space, and RAM.
-If sandboxes aren't cleaned up, it is easy to reach the point of resource exhaustion.
+If sandboxes aren’t cleaned up, it is easy to reach the point of resource exhaustion.
 There are only so many websites that can be created in a web server and only so many databases can be created in a database server.
 But they allow someone to get feedback and for QA to verify without merging unfinished code into `master`.

-What's nice, is these options are not mutually exclusive.
+What’s nice, is these options are not mutually exclusive.
 You can have both, or you can have neither.
-In my experience, having a separate sandbox for testing and feedback on a new feature (or hot-fix) would've prevented a lot of headaches.
-In this example, I would've recommended both approaches.
+In my experience, having a separate sandbox for testing and feedback on a new feature (or hot-fix) would’ve prevented a lot of headaches.
+In this example, I would’ve recommended both approaches.
 I can foresee a lot of back and forth, and this change could have ramifications on how loans are approved.
 If the ramifications are negative in **Production**, being able to turn off the change quickly is extremely beneficial.

 ## Deployment lifecycles